About the Food Labelling Modernization Initiative

 The following principles are guiding this initiative:

 - focus on increasing efficiency and becoming more effective

-- align with other CFIA modernization initiatives
+- align with Health Canada and other CFIA transformation initiatives

 - promote and maintain trust and confidence in the government